olsonb97/pokedex_cli/README.md

 #### Version-Specific Commands

+- `abilities`: Retrieve the abilities for the version-specific Pokemon.
 - `move <move-name>`: Retrieve detailed information about a specific move.
 - `moves`: List details about the Pokemon's moves, or get more specific:
     - `moves level`: Moves learned by leveling up.